Subtract them ((DavisQuad2012-02-25T16_00_00Z@1 - DavisQuad2012-02-29T16_00_00Z@1)* # Multiply by 1 if neither is 255 (NoData), 0 otherwise (DavisQuad2012-02-25T16_00_00Z@1 != 255 AND DavisQuad2012-02-29T16_00_00Z@1 != 255)) # Subtract 32768 if either one was NoData, giving us -32768 for NoData. - (

 More Basemaps in QGIS

 One of the more popular posts on this blog has been my piece on adding basemaps to QGIS.
 While the OpenLayer plugin is great, one of the things that I find dissatisfying is that it requires reprojecting your data to match the EPSG:3857 basemap.
 I often work in State Plane, and I’d just as soon have my data stay in that projection, which will also minimize local distortion.
-Well, as it turns out, one can add tiled map services as GDAL raster layers, with all the benefits that entails (e.
+Well, as it turns out, one can add tiled map services as GDAL raster layers, with all the benefits that entails (e.g. reprojection).
+What you need to do is create an XML file like the following (which is lifted almost verbatim from the GDAL website, specifically this file):

 Transit to Everywhere